witchessabath/mkdocs/docs/scripts.md

 REMOTE_HOST="lily@cutiepi.local"
 KEYFILE="/home/lily/.ssh/cutiepi"

+#SSH into the server and store exited containers in variable
 ssh -i $KEYFILE -o StrictHostKeyChecking=no $REMOTE_HOST << EOF
 exited_containers=$(docker ps --filter status=exited --format "{{.Names}}")

+#if variable not empty > cd into the container directories and run the docker compose up command
 if [[ -n "\$exited_containers" ]], then
     for container_name in \$exited_containers; do
         echo "Container \$container_name has exited"